drduh/macOS-Security-and-Privacy-Guide/README.md

 See [Methods of malware persistence on Mac OS X](https://www.virusbtn.com/pdf/conference/vb2014/VB2014-Wardle.pdf) (pdf) and [Malware Persistence on OS X Yosemite](https://www.rsaconference.com/events/us15/agenda/sessions/1591/malware-persistence-on-os-x-yosemite) to learn about how garden-variety malware functions.

-Maybe applications such as [Block Block](https://objective-see.com/products/blockblock.html) and [Ostiarius](https://objective-see.com/products/ostiarius.html) will help.
+You could periodically run a tool like [KnockKnock]https://objective-see.org/products/knockknock.html) to examine persistent applications (e.g. scripts, binaries).
+But by then, it is probably too late.
+Maybe applications such as [BlockBlock](https://objective-see.com/products/blockblock.html) and [Ostiarius](https://objective-see.com/products/ostiarius.html) will help.
 See warnings and caveats in [issue #90](https://github.com/drduh/macOS-Security-and-Privacy-Guide/issues/90) first, however.
 An open-source alternative could be [maclaunch.sh](https://github.com/hazcod/maclaunch).

 **Anti-virus** programs are a double-edged sword -- not so useful for **advanced** users and will likely increase attack surface against sophisticated threats; however possibly useful for catching "garden variety" malware on **novice** users' Macs.
 There is also the additional processing overhead to consider when using "active" scanning features.